-The family biographers and the gravestone also emphasize her Christian faith.
+The family biographers and the gravestone also emphasize Austen's Christian faith.
 Henry, who became a clergyman himself, wrote that “her opinions accorded strictly with those of our Established Church."

 Dr. Helena Kelly, however, knows better.
 In Jane Austen: The Secret Radical, she writes: "What we can say, with confidence, is that [Austen]'s opinion didn't really accord anything like as strictly 'with those of our Established Church,' as Henry claims."
 For one thing, Austen is "scornful" of the clergy.
 She wrote satirical and critical portraits of clergymen.
 (Kelly includes Edward Ferrars and Edmund Bertram along with Mr. Collins and Mr. Elton in her list of bad clergymen.)

 If Henry Austen is correct, if his sister's beliefs accorded "strictly with those of our Established Church," then she subscribed to the 39 articles.
 For example, article 19 states that "the Church of England is the one true Church, and its teachings are necessary for salvation," which has implications when we come to talk about savages and heathens down the line.

 I think Paula Byrne's biography Jane Austen, a Life in Small Things, makes a convincing case that Austen was a devout Anglican because it draws on examples from her private correspondence.
 For example, Byrne mentions a letter Austen wrote to her sister, concerning a local woman who had run away with a lover.
 Austen comments that the Sunday before the woman eloped, she "staid the Sacrament," that is, she took Holy Communion at church.